yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 ![concurrent-test](https://github.com/yamatatsu/vitest-dynamodb-lite/assets/11013683/d46ec607-71b2-478b-ae5b-686624c54015)

-In this gif, 16 test files are running concurrently without launch any dynamodb server manually.
+In this gif, 16 test files are running concurrently without launching any dynamodb server manually.
-Each dynamodb server is launched in time of running each test file.
+Each dynamodb server is launched at the time of running each test file.

-vitest-dynamodb-lite runs local dynamodb server for each test cases, so it is safe to run tests concurrently.
+vitest-dynamodb-lite runs a local dynamodb server for each test case, so it is safe to run tests concurrently.
-These test cases in this gif perform PUT and GET an item for same table-name and same key but different dynamodb server concurrently.
+These test cases in this gif perform PUT and GET an item for the same table name and the same key but different dynamodb servers concurrently.

 vitest-dynamodb-lite uses [dynalite](https://github.com/architect/dynalite#readme) instead of [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to run DynamoDB locally.

-This repository was forked from [jest-dynalite](https://github.com/freshollie/jest-dynalite) to use in vitest, and added some performance improvements.
+This repository was forked from [jest-dynalite](https://github.com/freshollie/jest-dynalite) to use in vitest and added some performance improvements.

 ## Features

 - Optionally clear tables between tests
 - Isolated tables between test runners
-- Ability to specify config directory
+- Ability to specify a config directory
 - No `java` requirement
 - Works with only `@aws-sdk/client-dynamodb` instead of `aws-sdk`